amitassaraf/dgt-for-chess.com/README.md

 See the [open issues](https://github.com/amitassaraf/dgt-for-chess.com/issues) for a list of proposed features (and known issues).

+ - [ ] Explore using http://dgtdrv.sourceforge.net/dgtdrv-3.html as another connection engine for more boards support
  - [ ] Windows Support
  - [ ] Support switching between game-modes without reopenning the app
  - [ ] Settings